open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Multi-Modality 3D Detection

-The raw data for Multi-Modality 3D object detection are typically organized as follows.
-Different from Vision-based 3D Object detection, calibration information files in `calibs` store the camera intrinsic matrix of each camera and extrinsic matrix.
+The raw data for multi-modality 3D object detection are typically organized as follows.
+Different from vision-based 3D Object detection, calibration information files in `calibs` store the camera intrinsic matrix of each camera and extrinsic matrix.

 ```
 mmdetection3d